-Participation in graduation exercises is a requirement for graduates in all degree programs.
-Any student who is within six hours of fulfilling graduation requirements for the A.A. degree, has taken the CAAP examination, has completed the required six hours in English Composition and six hours in mathematics with grades of "C" or above, and has the required quality point average may participate in graduation exercises.
-The student will receive his diploma after the completion of all graduation requirements and a record of the work has been officially recorded in the Office of the Registrar.
+Any student who is within six hours of fulfilling graduation requirements for the A.A. degree, has taken the CAAP examination, has completed the required six hours in English Composition and six hours in mathematics with grades of "C" or above, and has the required quality point average may participate in Commencement exercises.
+The student will graduate and receive his diploma after the completion of all graduation requirements and a record of the work has been officially recorded in the Office of the Registrar.